 Step 2.
 Install TunnelBear – TunnelBear initially gives you free 500MB of usage per month per account, so be sure to make multiple accounts for different devices using different e-mail addreses.

 Step 3.
-Tweet for an extra GB – Right now, TunnelBear has a promotion where if you ‘Tweet’ @TheTunnelBear ‘Download a Bear! //tunnelbear.com Browse like you’re in another country! @theTunnelBear’, you can instantly get an additional 1GB per month with a total of 1.5GB to use per month per account.
+Tweet for an extra GB – Right now, TunnelBear has a promotion where if you ‘Tweet’ @TheTunnelBear ‘Download a Bear! http://tunnelbear.com Browse like you’re in another country! @theTunnelBear’, you can instantly get an additional 1GB per month with a total of 1.5GB to use per month per account.

 Step 4.
 Enable TunnelBear – When in China and connected to the internet, launch the program from your desktop or mobile and set TunnelBear to ‘ON’.
 Voila, you will be able to browse all your favorite websites in China!
 Note that the app must not be closed or else your VPN will be off (just let it run in the background).

 I did run into a problem on my desktop computer where certain websites were re-directing to a random travel blog called ptraveler.com and another website called wpkg.org.
 This only happened on my desktop computer and on the Google Chrome web browser for some reason.
 I’ve read online that you need an AdBlock or Ad Blocker extension/software, but that isn’t necessary to stop the redirect.
 The simple workaround to this was to completely ‘clear the cache’ in Google Chrome.